-A Kreg Jig Mini is the perfect tool for making hard-to-reach repairs, adding pocket holes to assembled DIY projects and even building DIY furniture.
+Learn how to use a Kreg Jig Mini!
+It’s perfect for making hard-to-reach repairs, adding pocket holes to assembled projects and even building DIY furniture.

 The small size of the Kreg Jig Mini makes it the perfect solution for making hard-to-reach furniture repairs and more.
 It’s also great for adding pocket holes to assembled projects.